 Hevo is the only real-time ELT No-code Data Pipeline platform that cost-effectively automates data pipelines that are flexible to your needs.
 With integration with 150+ Data Sources (40+ free sources), we help you not only export data from sources & load data to the destinations but also transform & enrich your data, & make it analysis-ready

 Why not try Hevo and the action for yourself?
-Sign Up here for a 14-day free trial and experience the feature-rich Hevo suite first hand.
-You can also check out our Hevo pricing plans to choose the best-matched plan for your business needs.
+Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
+You can also check out our Hevo pricing plans to choose the plan that best matches your business needs.

 Divyansh Sharma